telekom/CityKey-Android/README.md

     $ git clone https://github.com/telekom/CityKey-Android.git

 Then, in the file `secrets.properties` present in the root folder, put your own Google Maps API key.
-This file is not checked into Git as it contains the sensitive credentials.

 Use `debug` build variant to run the application for debugging purpose.